 - a.
-The extent to which the proposed building or heat pump/ventilation unit will detract from the coherence, openness and attractiveness of the site as viewed from the street. - b.
-The ability to provided adequate opportunity for garden and tree planting in the vicinity of road boundaries. - c.
-The ability to provide passive surveillance of the street.
+The extent to which the proposed building or heat pump/ventilation unit will detract from the coherence, openness and attractiveness of the site as viewed from the street. - The ability to provided adequate opportunity for garden and tree planting in the vicinity of road boundaries. - c.
+The ability to provide passive surveillance of the street. - d.

-- d.
 The extent to which the breach is necessary to enable more efficient, cost effective and/or practical use of the remainder of the site, or the long term protection of Sites of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1, significant trees listed in Appendix 9.4.7.1, or natural features on the site. - e.
 For fencing, whether solid fencing is appropriate to provide acoustic insulation of living spaces where the road carries high volumes of traffic. - f.
 The ability to provide adequate parking areas and manoeuvring areas for vehicles clear of the road or shared access to ensure traffic and pedestrian safety. - g.
-The effectiveness of other factors in the surrounding environment in reducing the adverse effects. - h.
-Where the site is within the Akaroa Heritage Area, the matters set out in Rule 9.3.6.3.
+The effectiveness of other factors in the surrounding environment in reducing the adverse effects.